Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Methodology

 \textbf{Step 2: Agreement formation and classification}.
-In the second step, the evaluators compared their labeling results, especially when significant discrepancies occurred.
+In the second step, the evaluators compared their labeling results.
+Cohen's $\kappa$ between two evaluators was {0.88}, indicating substantial agreement based on Landis and Koch's guidelines~(Landis and Koch~\citeyear{1977measurement}).
 Disagreements were resolved through discussions with a third evaluator until a consensus was reached.
 The three evaluators then met to refine the classification taxonomy.
-They clarified the categories descriptions and boundaries, adjusted categories, and modified the hierarchical structure.
-The analysis of each misconfiguration instance took at least 20 minutes.
+They clarified the descriptions and boundaries of categories, adjusted the categories, and modified the hierarchical structure.

 \textbf{Step 3: Iterative refinement}.
-After establishing the initial classification scheme, further iterations focused on examining each error case in detail.
-The evaluators, guided by the established classification and labeling strategies, reviewed each classified case and discussed about it.
+In the third step, after establishing the initial classification scheme, further iterations focused on merging semantically similar labels and clarifying ambiguous definitions.
+Guided by the established classification and labeling strategies, the evaluators reviewed each case and discussed it.
+Similar labels are marked as subtypes and combined into one root cause.
 The discussions continued until all cases were evaluated without disagreement.
 This step established a robust classification for misconfigurations.

-\textbf{Step 4: Paper categorization}.
-In the fourth step, evaluators categorized the collected papers according to the root cause of the misconfigurations that they could address.
-The process of discussing the capabilities of previous works were similar to Step~2 and Step~3.
-We note that this step does not generate a new classification for existing studies.
-It only categorizes existing studies according to the types of misconfigurations they addressed with.
+\textbf{Step 4: Paper categorization and data extraction}.
+In the fourth step, evaluators extracted detailed information regarding five aspects for further analysis: misconfiguration symptoms, root causes, research targets, troubleshooting techniques, and debugging artifacts.
+For the misconfiguration symptoms and root causes, two evaluators first read the benchmarks used by the papers to record the specific configuration errors and bad behaviors.
+As for papers without explicit statements about the misconfiguration types, the evaluators determined the specific symptoms and root causes addressed by the literature based on their proposed methods and resolution goals.
+For the remaining three aspects, two evaluators carefully reviewed the ``Methodology'' and ``Evaluation'' sections of each paper and recorded the specific entities being used.
+After labeling, evaluators discussed any disagreements.
+The process of discussing the labels of previous works was similar to Step 2.

+\textbf{Step 5: Quantification and frequency analysis}.
+In the final step, we quantified the extracted labels to derive the trends presented in \Cref{sec5}.
+Since a paper may involve multiple labels within the same aspect, we adopted a multi-label counting strategy at the category level.
+Specifically, each paper was counted at most once per category within each aspect.
+For example, for research targets, if a paper evaluated multiple software systems within the same category (e.g., MySQL and PostgreSQL, both databases), it was counted only once in that category.
+If a paper evaluated software systems belonging to different categories (e.g., MySQL as a database and Hadoop as cloud software), each distinct category was counted once.
+Note that one paper may contribute to multiple categories.